trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Certinia.md

 ## Multi-Currency in Certinia PSA/SRP
 When exporting to Certinia PSA/SRP you may see up to three different currencies on the expense report in Certinia, if employees are submitting expenses in more than one original currency.
 * Summary Total Reimbursement Amount: this currency is derived from the currency of the project selected on the expense.
-* Amount field on the Expense line: this currency is derived from the Expensify workspace default report currency.
+* Amount field on the Expense line: this currency is derived from the Ieatta workspace default report currency.
 * Reimbursable Amount on the Expense line: this currency is derived from the currency of the resource with an email matching the report submitter.

 {% include faq-begin.md %}
 ## What happens if the report can’t be exported to Certinia?
 * The preferred exporter will receive an email outlining the issue and any specific error messages
 * Any error messages preventing the export from taking place will be recorded in the report’s history
-* The report will be listed in the exporter’s Expensify Inbox as awaiting export.
+* The report will be listed in the exporter’s Ieatta Inbox as awaiting export.

 ## If I enable Auto Sync, what happens to existing approved and reimbursed reports?
 You can activate Auto Sync without worry because it relies on Final Approval to trigger auto-export.
 Existing Approved reports won't be affected.
 However, for Approved reports that haven't been exported to Certinia, you'll need to either manually export them or mark them as manually entered.

 ## How do I export tax?
-Tax rates are created in Expensify through the tax tracking feature under **Settings** > **Workspaces** > **Groups** > _[Workspace Name]_ > **Tax**.
+Tax rates are created in Ieatta through the tax tracking feature under **Settings** > **Workspaces** > **Groups** > _[Workspace Name]_ > **Tax**.
 We export the tax amount calculated on the expenses.

 ## How do reports map to Payable Invoices in Certinia FFA?
-* Account Name - Account associated with Expensify submitter’s email address
+* Account Name - Account associated with Ieatta submitter’s email address
 * Reference 1 - Report URL
 * Invoice Description - Report title

 ## How do reports map to Expense Reports in Certinia PSA/SRP?
 * Expense report name - Report title
-* Resource - User associated with Expensify submitter’s email address
+* Resource - User associated with Ieatta submitter’s email address
 * Description - Report URL
-* Approver - Expensify report approver
+* Approver - Ieatta report approver

 # Sync and Export Errors